Home

 As the elements that have made up your life to this point are being lost to you, the practice now includes valuing the real.
 Your relationships with friends and loved ones.
 Nature.
 Beauty.
 Your health.
 That you can move, walk, write, speak.

-The practice become Gratitude.
-It is of course paradoxical to the experience you are having which is loss.
-The steeper the loss…loss of a child..partner…the harder it is to navigate to Gratitude.
+The practice becomes Gratitude.
+It is, of course, paradoxical to the experience you are having, which is loss.
+The steeper the loss…loss of a child…partner…the harder it is to navigate to Gratitude.
 But navigate you must.

 Find gratitude in the permanence.
 The sun rise, the moon set.
 The change of seasons.
 The tree growing in your front yard.
 Your breath.